-Enter the power in watts, drag coefficient, frontal area, and air density into the calculator to determine the speed in meters per second.
-This calculator helps in estimating the speed an object can achieve for a given power output.
+Enter the power, drag coefficient, frontal area, and air density into the calculator to determine the speed.
+This calculator helps in estimating the speed an object can achieve for a given power output (assuming aerodynamic drag power only).

 Watts to Speed Formula

-The following formula is used to calculate the speed from power output.
+The following formula is used to calculate the speed from power output (assuming all power goes into overcoming aerodynamic drag).

 Variables: